xZeroW/fictional-dollop/Game Idea.md

 - Player can:
   - Inspect collected loot
   - Craft new items
+  - Upgrade existing gear or banked materials
   - Combine materials
 - Crafting may consume:
   - Temporary inventory items
   - Safe inventory items (with risk)
+- Crafting outputs can be permanent items/upgrades or clearly marked run-only effects

 ---